Palazzo Viti in Volterra

-It was then purchased in the 1850 by the Viti family, which is still the owner and lives in part, thanks to the enormous economic fortune made by Giuseppe Viti (1816-1860), merchant of alabaster.
+It was then purchased in 1850 by the Viti family, who are still the owner and live in it in part, thanks to the enormous economic fortune made by Giuseppe Viti (1816-1860), merchant of alabaster.

-The Viti family owned one of the largest existing alabaster factories in Volterra, in which objects of great value were produced.
+The Viti family owned one of the largest alabaster factories in existence in Volterra, in which objects of great value were produced.

-Giuseppe Viti dedicated his whole life to commerce, going, still a child United States, then in the South America until you reach l'India where nabob e Maraja they bought beautiful masterpieces of alabaster making the merchant of Volterra become very rich (a maraja also named him Emir of Nepal) and giving him many oriental objects that are still preserved in the building.
+Giuseppe Viti dedicated his whole life to commerce, going as a child to the United States, then in the South America until you reach l'India where nabob e Maraja bought beautiful alabaster masterpieces making the Volterra merchant very rich (a maraja also named him Emir of Nepal) and giving him many oriental objects that are still preserved in the building.

 Services: wedding locations and events in Volterra